key contributors, writers, and artists featured in Land of the Rising Mic, EXPLORING the origins, evolution, and cultural impact of Japanese hip-hop.

 JP THE WAVY

 Born in 1993 in Shōnan, Kanagawa, Japan, JP THE WAVY (formerly known as Lil Right) emerged from the scene with a fresh, international sound that resonated both locally and globally.
 Drawing inspiration from 2000s hip-hop and modern trap, he quickly became a standout figure in Japan’s hip-hop landscape.
 JP’s breakthrough came in 2017 with his viral hit “Cho Wavy De Gomenne (Remix),” which amassed over 20 million views and solidified his place in the Japanese music scene.
 His collaborations with artists like Yyellowbucks, Lex, and Awich further showcased his versatility and appeal.
 In 2024, JP took on the role of producer for Psychic Fever from EXILE TRIBE’s EP 99.9 Psychic Radio, crafting the lead track “Just Like Dat” featuring himself.
 The song became a viral sensation, amassing over 240 million views on TikTok and propelling the group’s international presence.
 Beyond music, JP is recognized for his distinct fashion sense, often blending streetwear with high-end pieces, and has expressed interest in launching his own fashion brand in the future.
-With his dynamic performances and innovative approach to music, JP THE WAVEY continues to shape the future of Japanese hip-hop and beyond.
+With his dynamic performances and innovative approach to music, JP THE WAVY continues to shape the future of Japanese hip-hop and beyond.

 POGGY THE MAN